-In this document you will also find the Graduation Requirements for each class of students.
+In this document you will also find the Graduation Requirements for each graduating class.
 Students should review expectations related to the Keystone Exams based upon their year of graduation.
 Since the Pennsylvania Department of Education continues to release new information related to the Keystone Exams, please visit the North Allegheny School District website for updates.

-Best wishes to all students as you prepare for the 2021 - 2022 school year.
+Best wishes to all students as you prepare for the 2022-2023 school year.

 Melissa R. Friez, Ed.D.
-Assistant Superintendent of Secondary Education/ Deputy Superintendent
+Superintendent of Schools